Skip to main content

 To implement the decisions we have made we expect will require a large investment of time and energy, over the course of at least a year.
 During that time we expect to have different applications reaching production in different ways, and there to be some amount of confusion over which application is using which process.
 We accept this as a cost of doing the rework.

-Because of the long timeline, there is also a risk of the work needing to be shelved part way through in favour of a more urgent piece of work.
+Because of the long timeline, there is also a risk we will need to shelve the work part way through in favour of a more urgent piece of work.

 Technical debt

 Whilst we rework our CI/CD infrastructure, we know that we will have to make compromises and have messy code in different parts of the system.
-This will inevitably accrue as technical debt.
-We will do our best to prevent this and pay down debt as we go, but there is very likely to be some left over when we are finished.
+This will inevitably pile up as technical debt.
+We will do our best to prevent this and pay down debt as we go, but there is very likely to be some left over when we finish.

 Cost

 There will be a minor rise in the cost of running each environment, and an additional cost for the new "tools" account.
 In each environment we expect to run at least one new node in Kubernetes for Concourse, plus its database.
-In the new account the costs will include a nwe EKS cluster control plane on top of the nodes and database.
+In the new account the costs will include a new Elastic Kubernetes Service cluster control plane on top of the nodes and database.

 Better security posture